Guided by Voices

 Legendary indie rock band Guided by Voices had a tour date in my hometown of Lexington, KY scheduled.
 As such, they were in need of a custom concert poster design for it.
 Their New York City based management company found me via Google search and then contacted me to pitch a unique proposition.

-They asked me to design, print, and hand number a limited edition of 100 show posters.
+The group asked me to design, print, and hand number a limited edition of 100 show posters.
 After approval of the design, I would then mail one copy to management.
 I also was required to hang a few copies at the concert’s host venue, The Burl.
 Finally, on the day of the show, I could set up a table next to the band’s merch station and sell the rest.
 I am always selling my own services.
 Therefore, I jumped at the chance to take part in this project.

 Guided By Voices gave me carte blanche creatively.
 It was totally up to me to determine the poster’s artistic concept, as well as the subsequent design.
 The band had only rejected one poster art in their 30 plus year existence.
 They had developed a keen taste for quality design over their many years in the business.
 My reputation locally here in Lexington, KY for concert poster design preceded me.
 It felt great to know that both the iconic rock band and their management had so much confidence in me.